Sober7135/graphar-rs/README.md

 ## Current Limitations

 - List-, date-, and timestamp-typed properties are not yet supported by the safe builders or iterators.
-- Some GraphAr APIs remain unexposed
+- Some GraphAr APIs remain unexposed.
+- Can only be compiled in Dockerfile.

 ## License